AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 The more porous the Gate, the more "vibe coded" a feature may be.
 Things are allowed through the gate more easily.

 You might have automated code reviews in your process via LLM.
-But until there is a human in the loop, you should comsider your gate porous.
+But until there is a human in the loop, you should consider your gate porous.

 On the other hand, a feature that involves personally identifiable information of users has a low Entropy Tolerance.
 Bugs or security holes would have a large impact on the underlying processes the software is supporting (like user's lives and business health).